CovenantSQL/docs/website/versioned_docs/version-0.5.0/intro.md

 </p>

-CovenantSQL(CQL) is a GDPR-compliant SQL database running on Open Internet without central coordination:
+CovenantSQL(CQL) is a decentralized, GDPR-compliant, trusted, SQL database with blockchain features:

 - **ServerLess**: Free, High Availabile, Auto Sync Database Service for Serverless App
 - **GDPR-compliant**: Zero pain to be GDPR-compliant.